ballerina-platform/ballerina-distribution/examples/gauge-metrics/gauge_metrics.md

 supported by default in Ballerina, and it represents a single numerical value that can arbitrarily go up and down, and also based on the statistics configurations provided to the Gauge, it can also report the statistics such as max, min, mean, percentiles, etc.<br/><br/>
-For more information about configs and observing applications, see [Observing Ballerina Code](https://ballerina.io/learn/observing-ballerina-code/).
+For more information about configs and observing applications, see [Observe Ballerina programs](/learn/observe-ballerina-programs/).

 ::: code gauge_metrics.bal :::